theycallmetyson/tcmt-mern-app-boilerplate/README.md

 Use the package manager [npm](https://www.npmjs.com/) to install all the dependencies for both backend and frontend by running the command from the root folder.

+TIP: when you're in root folder and running this cmd, the cmd will run for both frontend and backend.

 ```bash
 npm run install
 ```

 ### Running local dev environment

+TIP: when you're in root folder and running this cmd, the cmd will run for both frontend and backend.

 ```bash
 npm run dev